Zettlr/zettlr-docs/docs/en/get-involved.md

 ## Developing

 To start developing, simply [fork the repository](https://github.com/Zettlr/Zettlr), work on your features, bug fixes, etc. and then open pull-requests.
 Please remember to **only PR to the develop branch!** The master-branch is only pushed to once a new release is being drafted.
-So if you are developing a new feature and a new version of Zettlr is released, you can simply pull the `origin master` to be up to date again and continue writing your feature.
+So if you are developing a new feature and a new version of Zettlr is released, you can simply pull the `upstream master` to be up to date again and continue writing your feature.

 If you are beginning to develop a feature, it also may be wise to announce that using a new issue to just let the rest know that somebody is already doing it to maximise efficiency!